Recovery. It’s a concept and series of metrics highly regarded by athletes and fitness trainers like myself.

 Specifically, Whoop measures your recovery during your slow-wave sleep—that’s your deep sleep.
 It’s this deep sleep that allows your body to repair and grow its muscles.

-In the last period of a deep sleep, Whoop looks at 4 key health metrics and then reports your recovery when you wake up the next morning!
+In the last period of deep sleep, Whoop looks at 4 key health metrics and then reports your recovery when you wake up the next morning!

 The four critical metrics that determine your recovery are Heart Rate Variability or HRV, Resting Heart Rate or RHR, how many hours of sleep you get, and your respiratory rate.